mbloch/mapshaper/docs/reference.html.md

 `ndjson`  (GeoJSON/JSON) Output newline-delimited records.

 `gj2008`  (GeoJSON) Generate output that is consistent with the pre-RFC 7946 GeoJSON spec (dating to 2008).

-Polygon rings are CW and holes are CCW, which is the opposite of the default RFC 7946-compatible output.
-Mapshaper's default GeoJSON output is now compatible with the current specification (RFC 7946).
+`reverse-winding`  (GeoJSON) Reverse the winding order of GeoJSON polygon rings on export, so outer rings have clockwise order and holes have counter-clockwise order.
+This option will usually generate d3-compatible GeoJSON files, but it doesn't apply special spherical-geometry rules for very large polygons or ocean polygons.

 `combine-layers`  (GeoJSON) Combine multiple output layers into a single GeoJSON file.